 What is joint attention?

-Joint attention is the sharing of an experience between a child and their communication partner.
+Joint attention (JA) is the sharing of an experience between a child and their communication partner.
 It is also called shared attention and occurs when two people focus on the same thing.

 Joint attention can look and sound like many things.
-But in all instances, joint attention occurs when one person draws another person’s attention to an object or an event.
+But in all instances, it occurs when one person draws another person’s attention to an object or an event.
 Joint attention can be your daughter’s words calling out, “Hey, dad.”
 It could be your son looking at you and pointing at his favorite toy up on a shelf.
-And joint attention can be non-verbal communication.
+And JA can be non-verbal communication.
 For example when you are sitting across from your child playing with their shape sorter, and they look up at you and then back at the toy to be sure you saw them put the blue square in the top.

 Joint attention can also be a response, unlike the examples above, which are a child using joint attention to initiate an interaction.
-If your son is happily playing on the floor with his toys and you call out his name when he stops to look up at you, that is a joint attention response.
+If your son is happily playing on the floor with his toys and you call out his name when he stops to look up at you, that is a JA response.
 Or when you point at something to call your daughter’s attention to it, and she follows your pointing with her eye gaze, that is a response using joint attention.

 In babies with typical developmental patterns, joint attention emerges around 9 months and is firmly established between 12 and 18 months.